 - Remain well clear of and do not interfere with manned aircraft operations.

 - Fly your UAS at least 5 miles from an airport or backcountry airstrip.

 - Keep your UAS away from populated and noise-sensitive areas, such as campgrounds, trail heads, and visitor centers.

 Follow Federal Aviation Administration (FAA) guidelines

 - The FAA has authority over all airspace.
 Ensure that you comply with all FAA regulations and guidance for flying your UAS.
-Information on FAA regulations is available here (link is external).
+Learn more about FAA regulations.

 - Do not fly any aircraft weighing more than 55 pounds (total weight, including payload and fuel source)

 Click here for more information and guidance for pilots.